codealize/iOS4DualbootForiPhone4-MomoPhone-Project-4/README.md

 This is by all means extremely limited right now.
 It's @zzanehip's goal to work on getting most what's soon to come done fairly quickly.
 This is still early stages, so stay tuned.

+Every other text below you see is now @zzanehip's writing, except for line 16 and 4-8.

 ## Soon to Come (Probably in this Order)
 * iPhone 4 (3,1)
 	* iOS 4.3.1 - 4.3.5